Robert Gibb (courtier)

+Life

 His home and lands were at Carribber Castle near Linlithgow in West Lothian.
 The estate was on the banks of the River Avon next to Woodcockdale.
 Robert Gibb inherited these lands from his father, also Robert Gibb who assigned him a reversion of the lands before witnesses at Linlithgow Palace in June 1541.

 He was appointed a Stirrup-man to James V of Scotland on 6 September 1524, and became Esquire of the Stable in 1538.
 A Latin record of 1538 and 1540 calls him "scutifero, alias lie 'squyer' stabuli domini regis".

 In May 1528 James V joined his mother Margaret Tudor at Stirling Castle, escaping from the Douglas family.
 Traditionally, as described by Robert Lindsay of Pitscottie, the king rode to Stirling early in the morning from Falkland Palace before the household was awake.
 Pitscottie's chronicle names the king's helpers in the stable as Jockie Hairt and Zacharie Harcar.
 The details are uncertain, an English report mentions the king rode from Edinburgh in disguise with six horses.
 It is supposed that Robert Gibb facilitated this escape.

-Robert Gibb's work at court was concerned with the management of the royal stable, the king's horses, and his travel.
+Gibb's work at court was concerned with the management of the royal stable, the king's horses, and his travel.
 Records of the royal court mention that he was a bought a "great coffer" for the horse harness and the horses' caparison cloths.
 He kept the accounts of payments to the blacksmith Thomas Sprotty, the metal worker Andrew Lorimer who made horse bits and stirrups, and for sharpening and refurbishing the king's swords and polearms called "Jedburgh staves", and for the horse and jousting armour made for the king by William Smeberd.

-He was with Mary of Guise and Mary, Queen of Scots at Stirling Castle in June 1544.
+Gibb was with Mary of Guise and Mary, Queen of Scots at Stirling Castle in June 1544.